lberrada/AIMS/README.md

-# AIMS
+# AIMS : Autonomous Intelligent Machines &amp; Systems
-Repository for the first year courses of Autonomous Intelligent Machines &amp; Systems program
+Repository for the first year courses of the AIMS program

 List of Modules:

-## DEI: Data Estimation & Inference
+## DEI : Data Estimation & Inference